Author: Carrie Roberts (@OrOneEqualsOne)

 You can remove the Locked/Unviewable attributes on files that were not locked with EvilClippy as well.

-Up until this research, the change to make a VBA Project locked/unviewable was said to be irreversible but it turns out that if you simulate a password protected document by setting the ProjectCLSID to all zero’s and use valid values for ProjectProtectionState (CMG), ProjectVisibilityState (GC) and ProjectPassword (DPB) you can undo this protection.
+Up until this research, the change to make a VBA Project locked/unviewable was said to be irreversible but I discovered that if you simulate a password protected document by setting the ProjectCLSID to all zero’s and use valid values for ProjectProtectionState (CMG), ProjectVisibilityState (GC) and ProjectPassword (DPB) you can undo this protection.

 Above are values that will undo the protection, but because the MS Office Compound File Binary Format (CFBF) is sensitive to data length changes, your best bet is to let EvilClippy make these changes for you.